FelixSchladt/OxideWM/examples/config_man_page.md

 # Config

 In our config file, you can configure OxideWM as you like.
-Please keep in mind that you have to configure every value properly for the WM to run, otherwise the programm will crash.
+Please keep in mind that you have to configure every value properly for the WM to run, otherwise the programm will use a default value.
+Default Values:

+- cmds:
+  - A + t, for opening a new kitty window
+- exec:
+- exec_always:
+- border_witdh:
+- border_color: 0xFFFFFF (white)
+- border_focus_color: 0x000000 (black)
+- gap: 3

+## Key shortcuts:

 OxideWM uses the 'Alt' key as the meta key
-Key shortcuts:

 - A -> ALT
 - C -> CONTROL
 - S -> SHIFT

-Move commands:
+## Move commands:

 - left
 - right
 - up
 - down

-WmCommands:
+## WmCommands:

+- Exec:

+  - Lets you atart an application

-- Exec
+- Focus:

+  - Makes you switch between applications

-- Focus
+- GoToWorkspace:

+  - Makes you switch to another workspace

-- GoToWorkspace
+- Kill:

-- Kill, kill the focused window
+  - Kill the focused window

+- Layout:

+  - Changes the layout of the currently focused application
+  - args:
+    - horizontal
+    - vertical

+- Move:

+  - Moves the window to one of the following directions
-- Layout, args: horizontal, Vertical
+  - args:
+    - left,
+    - right,
+    - up,
+    - down:

+- MoveToWorkspace:

+  - Moves the selected application to the selected workspace
-- Move, args: left, right, up, down
+  - args:
+    - Number of your workspace

-- MoveToWorkspace
+- MoveToWorkspaceAndFollow:

+  - Moves your focused application to the selected workspace and changes the focus to the according one

-- MoveToWorkspaceAndFollow
+- Quit:

-- Quit; quit the window manager
+  - Quit the window manager:

+- Resize:

+  - Lets you resize your window

-- Resize
+- Restart:

-- Restart, restart the window manager
+  - Restarts the window manager

-In 'cmds' all keybinding for the WM are defined.
+In the 'cmds' field of the configuration all keybinding for the WM are defined.
 A Command consists of an array of keys, the command, some optional arguments and should be configured like the following:
+In this example, the command opens a kitty window.

 - keys: ["A", "t"]
   command: Exec
   args: "kitty"
-  In this example, the command opens a kitty window.